Tout ce que vous devez savoir sur la vulve et la vulvodynie

 The Mount of Venus

-The mons de Venus, also called Mont pubis, is the name given to the area covering the female pubis.
+The mons pubis, also called the mons pubis, is the name given to the area covering the female pubis.
 This area is located between the lower abdomen and the genitals.
 The pubis is one of the pelvic bones protecting the uterus and is located where the two thighs meet.

-HAS During puberty, this area generally becomes covered with hair.
+HAS During puberty, this area usually becomes covered with hair.

 The labia majora

-Also called the external labia, they are located on the outside of the female genital tract and constitute the skin that frames the vulvar slit, surrounding both the labia minora and the external part of the clitoris.
-The labia majora are generally fleshy and can vary in size, shape and color from woman to woman.
-They play an important role in protecting the internal genitalia and helping to maintain a suitable environment for vaginal health.
+Also called the outer labia, they are located on the outside of the female genitalia and constitute the skin that frames the vulvar cleft, surrounding both the labia minora and the outer part of the clitoris.
+The labia majora are generally fleshy and can vary in size, shape, and color from one woman to another.
+They play an important role in protecting the internal genitals and help maintain a suitable environment for vaginal health.

 The labia minora